Francisco Félix de Souza

-Francisco Félix de Souza (4 October 1754 – 8 May 1849) was a Brazilian slave trader who was deeply influential in the regional politics of pre-colonial West Africa (namely, current-day Nigeria, Benin, Ghana and Togo).
-He founded Afro-Brazilian communities in areas that are now part of those countries, and went on to become the "chachá" of Ouidah (the slave trading hub for the region), a title that conferred no official powers but commanded local respect in the Kingdom of Dahomey, where, after being jailed by King Adandozan of Dahomey, he helped Ghezo ascend the throne in a coup d'état.
+Francisco Félix de Souza (5 October 1754 – 8 May 1849) was a Brazilian slave trader who was deeply influential in the regional politics of pre-colonial West Africa (now Benin, Togo and Nigeria).
+He founded Afro-Brazilian communities in areas that are now part of those countries and went on to become the "chachá" of Ouidah (the slave-trading hub for the region), a title that conferred no official powers but commanded local respect in the Kingdom of Dahomey, where, after being jailed by King Adandozan of Dahomey, he helped Ghezo ascend the throne in a coup d'état.
 He became chacha to the new king, a curious phrase that has been explained as originating from his saying "(...) já, já.", a Portuguese phrase meaning something will be done right away.

-His early years in Africa are well documented in a long article (in Portuguese) by Alberto Costa e Silva entitled "The Early Years of Francisco Féliz de Souza on the Slave Coast".
+His early years in Africa are well documented in a long article (in Portuguese) by Alberto Costa e Silva, "The Early Years of Francisco Féliz de Souza on the Slave Coast".

-Francisco Félix de Souza was a major slave trader and merchant who traded in palm oil, gold and slaves.
+De Souza was a major slave trader and merchant who traded in palm oil, gold and slaves.
 He migrated from Brazil to what is now the African republic of Benin.
 He has been called "the greatest slave trader".

-Trading slaves from what was then the Dahomey region, he was known for his extravagance and was reputed to have had at least 80 children with women in his harem.
-De Souza continued to market slaves after the trade was abolished in most jurisdictions.
-He was apparently so trusted by the locals in Dahomey that he was awarded the status of a chieftain."
+Trading slaves from what was then the Dahomey region, de Souza was known for his extravagance and was reputed to have had at least 80 children with women in his harem.
+He continued to market slaves after the trade was abolished in most jurisdictions.
+He was apparently so trusted by the locals in Dahomey that he was awarded the status of a chieftain.
 Although a Catholic, he practiced the Vodun religion, and had his own family shrine.
 He was buried in Dahomey.

 Family and legacy

-De Souza is regarded as the "father" of the city of Ouidah.
-The city has a statue of De Souza, a plaza named after De Souza, and a museum dedicated to the De Souza family.
+Born in the capital of Portuguese America, De Souza is regarded as the "father" of the city of Ouidah.
+The city has a statue of him, a plaza named after him, and a museum dedicated to the de Souza family.